-First, One Health approaches at the national level within EU countries will be stimulated, focusing on strengthening human‐veterinary collaboration with respect to early signalling and assessing zoonotic threats.
-To do this, best practice methods will be used to design guidelines to help improve human-veterinary collaborations.
-Similarities and differences between countries will be taken into account.
-Cohesive will facilitate in the first step of creating support for an One Health structure by organising local workshops with national stakeholders.
-Also, systematic ways to assess zoonotic threats will be developed.
+- Stimulating One Health approaches at the national level within EU countries (EJP partner member states) and focusing on strengthening human‐veterinary collaboration by designing common procedures and tools while taking into account similarities and differences between countries.
+Importantly, the project will facilitate in the first step of creating support for a One Health structure by organizing local workshops with national stakeholders.

-The third objective focuses on stimulating the availability and accessibility of surveillance and outbreak data on (foodborne) zoonoses across borders.
-Data and IT tools which are quickly available, usable and helpful in outbreak situations and for risk assessments will be provided.
-Especially tools for tracing, WGS and standardized risk assessments will be established, harmonised and improved.
-All tools will be accessible through one software platform (open source), which will be freely available in the cloud as online and easy to use applications.
-Interoperability with the main data exchange systems at EU level will be ensured such as the TESSy platform and the EFSA zoonoses data collection system.
+- Design and test a common open source platform for the collection and analysis of surveillance and outbreak data on (foodborne) zoonoses.
+The aim is to provide IT tools and data that are quickly available, usable and helpful in outbreak situations and for risk assessments.
+Especially tools for tracing, WGS and standardized risk assessments are established, harmonized and improved.
+Interoperability with the main data exchange systems at EU level will be ensured such the TESSy platform and the EFSA zoonoses data collection system.

 - Capacity building within and between EU countries at several levels (executive level, communication, policy makers) within the area of zoonotic diseases.
 Several pilots, within and between countries, will test the developed tools (guidelines for setting‐up a ‘One Health Structure’, risk‐assessment tool, early warning tool, data platform) within country through specific Vet‐Med partnerships.
 Multiple member states Vet‐Med partnerships will also assess the developed tools collectively on combined country surveillance.